 What to Do in Oranjestad, Aruba

-There are high end shops that cater to the cruise clientele, as well as locals selling their wares.
+There are high-end shops that cater to the cruise ship clientele, as well as locals selling their wares.

 It was dark when we returned to our hotel, and I floated on my back smoking the last Cuban cigar in the warm water and looking up at the sky, marveling at how much had changed in a week.

-We were sad to pack up the next morning, but felt a fresh energy for returning home.
+We were sad to pack up the next morning but felt fresh energy for returning home.
 We couldn’t truly be unlucky after the wonderful week we had just had.

 If You Go to Aruba:

-Solar Villa: I can’t recommend them enough.
-This was one of my favorite places I have ever stayed, and it was affordable.
+Where to stay: Aruba Solar Villa I can’t recommend them enough.
+This was one of my favorite places I have ever stayed, and it was the perfect place for those trying to budget travel for a fun getaway.

 Where to eat: There are a lot of American classics nearby, like Taco Bell and pizza joints.